In the Heat of the Night (TV series): Carroll O’Connor’s heart surgery

-It was the final straw in a long line of complaints against Taylor and Moessinger, who were fired at the end of the season, with O'Connor becoming executive producer for the rest of the series.
-When Taylor and Moessinger decided to do the show, Taylor was quoted, "I was one of those in the '60s that was out marching for civil rights" and "I was one of those who thought the major work had all been done.
+Although the ratings that season were impressive and would turn out to be the highest of the show's run, all was not well.
+The season finale didn't sit well with O'Connor and it was the final straw in a long line of complaints against Taylor and Moessinger, who were fired at the end of the season.
+O'Connor then became one of the executive producers for the duration of the series.
+When Taylor and Moessinger decided to do the show, Taylor was quoted, "I was one of those in the '60s that was out marching for civil rights...I was one of those who thought the major work had all been done.
 When we decided to do the show, we took research trips to the South and we saw that there had been an enormous amount of change.
 We came back with a renewed vigor but also with the realization that there is still a lot more to be done.
 There is still deeply entrenched racism.
 And addressing that became a much larger element in our thinking about the show."

 Moessinger was quoted, "What makes race relations a constant in our show is the two lead characters-- one is white and one is black.
 Whether they are angry at each other, whether they're happy or sad, we're showing the interaction of two men who are trying to do the best in life.
 If we never put one race issue into it, if we never said one word about it, the message is there because it's showing how people ought to interrelate, how they ought to work together, how they ought to get along."